void-type/VoidCore/docs/entityFramework.md

 ## Features

-Add an Entity Framework data layer to your
+Add an Entity Framework data layer to your application.

 ### Async Database Abstractions

 Included are EntityFramework implementations of the specification and repository patterns from VoidCore.Model.
-These patterns defer the heavy lifting of sorting, search, pagination, and joining to the SQL Server.
+These implementations defer the heavy lifting of searching, sorting, paging, and joining to the SQL Server.
 All calls are asynchronous.

+See [VoidCore.Model](model.md) for more about it's data persistence features.
+You can decorate these EF repositories with Model's auditable and soft-delete decorators.

 ### Query Tagging

-Queries are tagged with information about their repository and specification.
-Tags help match a SQL command in SQL profiler or logs to the application code.
-When paired with VoidCore.AspNet's logging strategy, the SQL statement is also tagged with the web request trace ID.
+Queries are automatically tagged with the repository and specification names they were called with.
+This helps tie SQL logs backs to the application code.
+See [Query Tags on Microsoft docs](https://docs.microsoft.com/en-us/ef/core/querying/tags) for more information.

-### SQL Logging

-Apps will use the default behavior of logging EF SQL commands through the ILoggingFactory defined in your Startup.cs.